Sanctuary of Bom Jesus do Monte

 The Sanctuary of Bom Jesus do Monte is a Portuguese Catholic shrine in Tenões, outside the city of Braga, in northern Portugal.
 Its name means Good Jesus of the Mount.

 This sanctuary is a notable example of Christian pilgrimage site with a monumental, Baroque stairway that climbs 116 meters (381 feet).
-It is an important tourist attraction of Braga.
+It is an important tourist attraction in Braga.

 On 7 July 2019, the Sanctuary of Bom Jesus do Monte in Braga was inscribed as a UNESCO World Heritage Site.